WMKG-CD: Original programming

-For most of its history, the station also had a local newscast airing at 5:30 PM.
+For most of its history, the station also had a local newscast airing at 5:30 p.m.
 However, it is no longer on the air.

 Station sale after a decade

 In October 2007, Kelley Enterprises put the station up for sale, including the license and equipment, citing that the owner is retiring and has plans to move south.
 As of 2008, the station's license is still in Kelley's name, per FCC records.
 Late 2009 the station was sold to BAG LLC of New York and the sale was approved by the FCC., but BAG LCC of New York failed to show up to the closing.
 In 2009 the station was placed back on the market.
 In December 2016, the station was for sale on Craigslist; the owner was quoted by MLive.com as saying "It's past my retirement time."

 Kelley was finally successful in selling the station in June 2017, when he sold it to Steve Kanzer, the principal of VRVC, LLC, a virtual venture capital fund and a western Michigan native residing in Florida with a summer lakeside home in Norton Shores.
-Kanzer plans to update the station's operations to digital standards, along with using its post-spectrum move to channel 31 to its advantage, rebranding it in connection with U.S. Highway 31, which runs up the Lake Michigan shoreline, including an older style "31" highway shield as its new logo.
+Kanzer plans to update the station's operations to digital standards, along with using its post-spectrum move to channel 31 to its advantage, rebranding it in connection with US 31, which runs up the Lake Michigan shoreline, including an older style "31" highway shield as its new logo.

-Digital channels
+Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: